weberjn/DroidSensor/README.md

 * post every nth battery level: e.g. 5  : post only every 5th battery level event

+* Require Home Wifi: post only if on Home Wifi

+* set Home Wifi from current: click to set to current

 * WakeLock & Wifi Lock: should be checked to prevent the service from being stopped

 ## Topics